"Now come the days of the king! May they be blessed."

 Lloyd Alexander's Chronicles of Prydain.
 Taran still hasn't found out who his parents were (and probably never will), but the High King and all his kin are leaving, and Taran fits a prophecy, so he's the new king.
 Aesop: Kings are made not born (Taran probably has no royal ancestry, but has extensive experience learning how to do a good job in the role).

 In the grand finale of the Animorphs series, Aximili, the alien stranded on earth and seemingly forever doomed to live in the shadow of his late brother, Prince Elfangor, finally, FINALLY gets his awesome moment of crowning and is named a Prince himself and becomes a hero of his people.
 For the Andalites, "Prince" is a military title but the trope still counts.
+Particularly notable in that he went from cadet to Prince, bypassing the rank of warrior.
+Even Elfangor didn't achieve that.

 In the Apprentice Adept trilogy by Piers Anthony, Stile ascends from the status of a serf to being a fabulously wealthy aristocrat.
 This happens just into the third novel rather than at the end, but it still fits the trope.